EarthScape: A Multimodal Dataset for Surficial Geologic Mapping and Earth Surface Analysis: Introduction

 \section{Introduction}

-Surficial geologic maps are essential tools for addressing contemporary challenges, such as climate change \cite{anderson2010conserving}, economic and national security interests in critical mineral resources \cite{brimhall2005role, schulz2017critical}, and natural disaster response and mitigation \cite{alcantara2002geomorphology, van2003use}.
-They depict the spatial distribution of unconsolidated materials on the Earth’s surface (Fig.~\ref{fig: geo_map}), informing applications in urban planning \cite{dai2001gis}, engineering \cite{keaton2013engineering}, and environmental management \cite{hokanson2019interactions}.
-Despite the demonstrable societal benefit and scientific merit, the aerial coverage of surficial geologic maps is limited due to the time and cost requirements of the manual fieldwork and expert interpretation needed for their production.
+Surficial geologic (SG) maps depict the spatial distribution of mostly unconsolidated materials on the Earth’s surface \citep{Compton1985}.
+These maps are essential to address a range of contemporary challenges, such as supporting economic and national security interests in critical mineral resources \citep{brimhall2005role, schulz2017critical}, informing mitigation and response planning for geologic hazards \citep{alcantara2002geomorphology, van2003use}, and providing a foundation on which to understand climate change \citep{anderson2010conserving}.
+SG maps are also relevant to more practical applications like urban land use planning \citep{dai2001gis, hokanson2019interactions} and engineering projects \citep{keaton2013engineering}.
+Despite the demonstrable social benefit and scientific merit \citep{bernknopf1993societal}, detailed SG maps cover less than 14\% of the United States \citep{usgs_ngmdb_2025}, and coverage is even more limited globally.

+The modern SG mapping workflow relies on manual fieldwork coupled with visual interpretation of remote sensing (RS) imagery \citep{Compton1985, Lisle2011}.
+Because SG maps depend on expert interpretation and annotation, they may reflect local subjectivity, rather than reproducible, global criteria.
+Moreover, financial costs are prohibitive, with one standard 1:24k-scale map\footnote{Map scale refers to cartographic accuracy, rather than raster resolution.
+At 1:24,000-scale, one map unit represents 24,000 real-world units, and is considered the gold-standard geologic mapping scale.} estimated at \$123k \citep{berg2025economic}.
+These limitations highlight the need for scalable, automated approaches.

-Advancements in deep learning and the proliferation of remote sensing imagery present an opportunity to expand surficial geologic mapping, overcoming the limitations of tedious and biased traditional workflows.
-Recent studies have showcased the power of this type of approach using deep learning models to identify landslides \cite{prakash2021new, wang2021lithological, liu2023feature} and sinkholes \cite{rafique2022automatic}.
-Several studies have extended these ideas to produce maps of multiple classes of geologic \cite{latifovic2018assessment, wang2021lithological, liu2024deep} or soil \cite{behrens2018multi} materials.
-These studies have demonstrated the utility of computer vision (CV) for geological investigations, but this area of research is still in its infancy.
+Advancements in deep learning and the proliferation of RS imagery present an opportunity to transform SG mapping and overcome current limitations.
+Recent studies have demonstrated the potential of deep learning to identify or segment single class geologic hazards, such as landslides \citep{prakash2021new, wang2021lithological, liu2023feature} and sinkholes \citep{rafique2022automatic}, and a few have extended these ideas to mapping multiple classes of geologic materials \citep{behrens2018multi, latifovic2018assessment, wang2021lithological, liu2024deep}.
+While these works highlight the promise of computer vision (CV), they remain constrained by narrow scope, limited modality integration, and the absence of standardized benchmarks.